-The Chemex remains an essential staple in the arsenal of all coffee lovers.
+The Chemex coffee maker remains an essential staple in the arsenal of all coffee lovers.

-We recommend starting with 1:18 coffee-to-water ratio.
+We recommend starting with a 1:16 coffee-to-water ratio.
 This will provide the best extraction level maximizing the flavor gained from the ground coffee.
-Do not hesitate to adjust to your taste - weaker or stronger.
+Do not hesitate to adjust the recipe to your taste - weaker or stronger.

 Lastly, when compared to a traditional kettle, a gooseneck kettle will give you greater control over the pouring speed and where the water hits the coffee.

-Rinse the filter with plenty of water, about 16oz, to prevent the taste of the paper from affecting the drink.
+Rinse the filter with plenty of hot water, about 16oz, to prevent the taste of the filter paper from affecting the drink.
 It also preheats your Chemex.